remipassmoilesel/heydjoe/documentation/structure.md

 Djoe is an instant communication system comprising several systems using multiple protocols.

-Most interactions are made through the customer JSXC that has been widely modified for this purpose.
+Most interactions are made through the JSXC client that has been widely modified for this purpose.

 Structure of the project: